fivedoor/fivedoor-email-build-framework/README.md

 Email template framework which allows for separation of content management & editing from html templating & configuration using json data source file

+## ABOUT
+Runs sequence of tasks to generate template:
+- Data compilation of campaign and config data;
+- Compile sass —> css
+- Compile template and inject content
+- inject inline CSS
+- inject CSS resets  & media Queries
+- Generate readable and minified html  templates to dist folder

 ## SET UP
 Download repository and run `npm build `